-If you are thinking about switching from a Medicare Advantage plan to a Medicare Supplement Insurance plan during an Open Enrollment Period there are some things you should know to help make the transition smooth and avoid coverage gaps.
+If you are thinking about switching from Medicare Advantage to Medicare Supplement Insurance during an Open Enrollment Period, there are some things you should know to help make the transition smooth and avoid coverage gaps.

 Common reasons for making the switch